 How the Coronavirus might Affect your Personal Injury Case

 Access to Medical Care

-The coronavirus outbreak has caused difficulty for patients who are being treated for a personal injury.
+COVID-19 impact on personal injury claims is visible when it comes to difficulties patients who are being treated for a personal injury.
 Some have had their appointments canceled or rescheduled, and many elective procedures have been put on hold in order to preserve capacity for expected COVID-19 patients.
 There is very little that can be done about a mandatory delay for certain types of medical care, but patients still need to be diligent, keep their appointments, and do what they can to follow all of their doctor?s recommendations.

 This brings up another issue that many personal injury victims are experiencing.
 With the understandable concern about running into COVID-19 positive patients at the hospital or clinic, some victims are apprehensive about going in to see the doctor.
 It is important to understand, however, that these facilities are going to great lengths to keep everyone healthy, including putting on masks, keeping patients distanced from each other, and sanitizing surfaces.
 Although you can never completely eliminate the risk of contracting the coronavirus, the risk is minimal, and it would be far worse to miss out on the treatment you need to get recovered from your injury.

 As mentioned earlier, Georgia courts are limited to emergency proceedings for the time being.
 This means that personal injury trials that were scheduled for the Spring have been postponed.
 But although the wheels of justice are turning more slowly these days, much of the work that goes into a personal injury case continues unabated.
 For example, we are still able to review police reports and gather other critical facts and pieces of evidence for a claim, and many depositions are still being held through videoconferencing as long as the opposing counsel is cooperative.
 When everything reopens, there is likely to be a backlog of cases for a while, but we are confident that things will return to normal before too long.